Riverscapes/riverscapes-website-jekyll/About/Community/Events/2021/2021_BRAT_BLM.md

 </div>
 --->
+## Motivation – Healthy Riverscapes

+## LTPBR & Beaver Dam Activity – A means to get there

+## Overview of BRAT

 ### Dam Count Exercise

 On [Warm Springs Creek in Google Earth](https://earth.google.com/web/@45.07095798,-111.93697245,1947.78030553a,2778.97895873d,35y,0h,0t,0r), please count the number of beaver dams from French Gulch confluence upstream to the Gumbo Creek confluence.
 You can use the Google Earth placemark feature to keep track.
 See how here:

 <div class="row small-up-2 medium-up-2">
   <div class="column">